sled-rs/sled-rs.github.io/performance.md

 <img alt="warm sun rising over the water with a boat and mountains in the background" src="http://sled.rs/art/sunrise.jpg">

 This guide contains basic information for getting started with performance-sensitive engineering.
-I say "basic" sort of sarcastically.
-I think everyone will learn something here.
-I know I certainly have ;)
+I think everyone will learn something new.
+I know I certainly have ;) In fact, a motivation for writing this is so I have a place to re-learn some of these things again when I forget them over time.

-The target audience is the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
-But 97% of this document applies generally to optimizing programs running on machines, with a few of the hardware effects mentioned being specific to x86 circa 2020.
+I initially wrote this guide for the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
+But nearly all of this document applies to general programming, with a few of the hardware effects mentioned being specific to x86 circa 2020.

-This guide brings together ideas from psychology, hardware, queue theory, statistics, economics, management, distributed systems, concurrency and systems engineering with the goals of helping you to be less of an asshole and write code that tends to be fast.
+This guide brings together ideas from systems engineering, systems theory, psychology, hardware, queuing theory, statistics, economics, management, distributed systems, concurrency and philosophy of science with the goals of helping you to be less of an asshole and write code that tends to improve the metrics you care about.

 Performance is about being thoughtful about the metrics that matter to us and allowing ourselves to be aware of them while making decisions.